How To Make Cold Brew Coffee In A Mason Jar

 Our cold brew is almost ready!

-Step 6 - Use a paper filter
+Step 6 - Now strain it again, using a paper filter

 Now, set up any coffee brewing device with a paper filter over your mason jar from earlier.
 This can be any paper filter you have on hand.